samboy/misc-civ4-mapscripts/README.md

 Legends of Ancient Arabia (LoAA), and is one of the map scripts included with LoAA.
 This is similar to SandBar and BigIsland.

+# ArabianTotestra.py

+This is a version of Totestra tweaked to choose maps suitable for Arabian adventures.
+While it makes the same maps stock Totestra makes (with the RG32 random number generator), I have calculated tens of thousands of possible maps, and the script will randomly choose a seed that generates an Arabian map (about 1 in 300 maps are suitable for Arabian play).
+See ArabianTotestra.md for more information, and the scripts to find suitable maps are in the `old/` folder.
+This map script is included with (LoAA).

 # SandBar.py

 I felt that Legends of Ancient Arabia (LoAA), as well as the other Arabian